Testosterone is a crucial hormone predominantly produced in the testes for men and the ovaries and adrenal glands for women.

 • Sleep disturbances and difficulty concentrating.

-Testosterone level: What Happens if Your Testosterone Levels Are Low?
+Testosterone Level: What Happens if Your Testosterone Levels Are Low?

 low Testosterone in men